IT-STAR-Technology/citrix-hypervisor-sdk/docs/xs-api-extensions.md

 Start the VM.

-If it is a Linux-based VM, install the Citrix VM Tools and use the `xenstore-read` to verify that the node exists in xenstore.
+If it is a Linux-based VM, install the Citrix VM Tools and use the command `xenstore-read` to verify that the node exists in xenstore.

 > **Note**
 >